amigavision/amigavision.github.io/vs.md

 ## Footnotes

-[^1]: Makes use of MiSTer-specific features, like shared network drives, Wi-Fi, etc.

 [^2]: When a platform supports both MiSTer and Raspberry Pi, the times are given in that order.
 Otherwise, assume Raspberry Pi boot time.
 Tests are done with the exact same SD card on all systems.